tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 console.log(greeting2); 	// Greetings and felicitations, kind Mary.

-// 2 - A function that that another function as an argument, and then calls it function createGreetings(myData,myFunc){
+// 2 - A function that takes another function as an argument, and then calls it function createGreetings(myData,myFunc){
 	let greetings = []; // empty array
 	for (let n of names){